Our aim- We nurture confidence

 Teachers will always speak in English as that is how the child learns.
 Initially gestures will be used along with spoken commands to make sure the child understands.

 All buses are driven by licensed drivers.
 A female attended is always present in the bus to make sure students get in and out safely.
 Our teachers take up surprise bus duties .
-In addition , all our buses are GPS equipped and can be tracked on any given time.
+In addition , all our buses are GPS equipped and can be tracked at any given time.

 The age criteria are as under

 PG –2, Nursery –3 yrs, LKG –4 yrs, UKG 5yrs, I –6 yrs (complete age of the child as of 30th September of that year.

 Grade I-II – English, Hindi,Maths, EVS, ICT, Marathi( which is a graded subject.)

 Grade III onward- English, Hindi,Maths, EVS, ICT, Marathi( which is a graded subject.)
 Sanskrit – Mandatory and will be assessed.

 The preprimary curriculum has been discussed in the PTM and the Primary will follow the curriculum as set by the NCERT.